Start the Registration Process

 The email address you enter will uniquely identify your account and will be your username for the NMS Match System.
 The email address you enter is for NMS use only, and will not be published or distributed to applicants.

 What if I want Match communications sent to a different contact?

-All communication related to the Dental Match, including Match results, will be sent to the one email address in the NMS Match System connected to the residency.
-If you want Match communications sent to a different person instead of the Program Director, you can change the email address after you complete the registration process.
+All communication related to the MedPhys Match, including MedPhys Match results, will be sent to the one email address in the NMS Match System connected to the residency.
+If you want MedPhys Match communications sent to a different person instead of the Program Director, you can change the email address after the residency is registered.

 Provide a password and complete the security questions for your account.

 Once your account has been created, you can log in to the NMS Match System.
 If you quit the registration process before it is completed, you can log in at another time and complete the process.

 PLEASE NOTE: To ensure emails from NMS are not inadvertently directed to your "Spam" or "Junk Mail" folder, please ensure all NMS emails and/or IPs are included on your Allow-List.